stevenchen3/dots/memory-mapped-io/README.md

 turns out the system uses low-level system kernel function (i.e., `mmap`) to achieve memory-mapped file access to read a large number of files whose size does not fit into memory either.
 So the operating system would use virtual memory.
-However, Linux kernel has a limit (i.e., [vm.max_map_count]( https://www.kernel.org/doc/Documentation/sysctl/vm.txt))for how many memory map areas a process can access, which by default is 65535.
+However, Linux kernel has a limit (i.e., [vm.max_map_count]( https://www.kernel.org/doc/Documentation/sysctl/vm.txt)) for how many memory map areas a process can access, which by default is 65535.
 And in our case, we exceeded this limit.
 And increasing such limit would ease the problem.
 In order to increase this memory map limit, we could use one of the following two approaches: